Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Hostels

 Jaipur has plenty of quirky hostels welcoming backpackers.
-Shared accommodations decrease cost, while top-notch quality and safety make them preferable for solo travellers.
+Shared accommodations decrease cost, while top-notch quality and safety make them preferable for solo travelers.

 Top Attractions in Jaipur